code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-22-spring-jms-artemis-example.md

 Let's run the unit test to check if everything is working.

-Open a command prompt in the root directory and execute following Maven command.
+Open a command prompt in the root directory and execute the following Maven command.

 {% highlight plaintext %}
 mvn test